schickling/chromeless/serverless/README.md

 Next, modify the `custom` section in `serverless.yml`.

-- Set `bucket` to a unique bucket name where Chromeless should store screenshots or PDFs
-- Set `awsIotHost` to the your AWS IoT Custom Endpoint for your AWS region.
+You must set `awsIotHost` to the your AWS IoT Custom Endpoint for your AWS region.
 You can find this with the AWS CLI with `aws iot describe-endpoint` or by navigating to the AWS IoT Console and going to Settings.

 For example: